palashsharma891/Street-View-House-Numbers/README.md

 # Street-View-House-Numbers
 A street view house numbers recognition system trained on the SVHN data set by Google Street View images.
+The data set can be found at: http://ufldl.stanford.edu/housenumbers/ I used the .mat files aka "Format 2" of the given data set as found on the given link.

 This project was also the capstone in the Coursera course - [Getting Started with TensorFlow 2](https://www.coursera.org/learn/getting-started-with-tensor-flow2/home/welcome)